NoMaY-jp/Renesas_CC_compilers_tips_for_CMake_with_IoT_SDKs/README.md

 The repo version of ninja running on Windows is included here as a part of the SDK.<br>
 aziot-azrtos-v6.2.0-ccrx/cmake/ninja.exe<br><br>
 Also  Make can be used instead of Ninja.<br>
-The Renesas version of MinGW make running on Windows can be found in the Renesas e2 studio's Utilities folder according to the following FAQ:<br>
+The Renesas version of GNU Make 4.0 running on Windows can be found in the Renesas e2 studio's Utilities folder according to the following FAQ:<br>
-DebugComp, Internal and Utilities folder location of e² studio<br>
+DebugComp, Internal and Utilities folder location of e2 studio<br>
 <https://en-support.renesas.com/knowledgeBase/19891761><br><br>

 ## Build steps for Command Prompt